jwj1111/ChGLEU/README.md

 ## Why ChGLEU?
 ### Fluency-Oriented vs. Minimal Edits
-Traditional metrics like **M2 (MaxMatch)** or **ChERRANT** are designed for *Minimal Edit* evaluation.
+Traditional tools like **M2 (MaxMatch)** or **ChERRANT** are designed for *Minimal Edit* evaluation.
 They strictly penalize systems that rewrite or polish sentences, even if the result is more natural.
 **ChGLEU**, following the design of GLEU, is **Fluency-Oriented**.
 It is particularly suitable for evaluating **Large Language Models (LLMs)** for the following reasons:
 1.  **Reward for Fluency**: M2 / ChERRANT relies on strict span-level alignment.
 Unlike them, ChGLEU calculates character-level n-gram overlap.
 This allows it to reward substantial rewrites and stylistic improvements that align with human references, rather than just fixing localized grammatical errors.
 2.  **Penalty for Unchanged Errors**: ChGLEU also explicitly penalizes n-grams present in the Source (incorrect) but absent in the Reference (correct).
 3.  **Robustness to Over-Correction**: Modern LLMs tend to "over-correct" or polish text.
 M2 often scores these valid but non-minimal edits as false positives (low precision).
-ChGLEU correlates much better with human judgments in these high-fluency scenarios.
+The result by ChGLEU correlates much better with human judgments in these high-fluency scenarios.

 ## Features
 - **Fluency-Oriented Evaluation**: Unlike M2 or ChERRANT which focus on minimal edits, ChGLEU rewards holistic sentence quality and naturalness, making it ideal for evaluating **Large Language Models (LLMs)** that tend to rewrite or polish text.